s2005/zsh-history/src/zsh-history-bind/README.md

 # Persistent Zsh History (Bind Mount)

-Configures persistent Zsh history in a dev container using a bind mount from the host filesystem.
+Configures persistent Zsh history in a dev container using a bind mount from the project folder.

 ## Example Usage